sima-neat/sdk/README.md

 1. Install `sima-cli`.
 2. Install the SDK container image.
-3. Start the SDK workspace.
-4. Optional: pair the SDK container with a DevKit.
+3. Start the SDK and optionally pair with a Modalix DevKit.
+4. On x86 platforms, during setup optionally install Model SDK extension.
+5. Use VS Code to attach to the running container for an IDE.

 ## Install The SDK